Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 ## Task 1: Setup Github Copilot in VS Code

-In this task, you'll be installing GitHub Copilot extension in VS Code.
+In this task, you'll be installing the GitHub Copilot extension in VS Code.

 1. Open Visual Studio Code from the desktop screen.